 - It is possible to add keywords to improve speech recognition accuracy for specific words and phrases or to add additional words to the vocabulary.
 For details see Word and Phrase Hints.

 The outstanding feature of the Google Speech API is the possibility to add keywords (also available in Amazon Transcribe), which can improve the recognition quality a lot!

 We automatically send words and phrases from your metadata (title, artist, chapters, track names, tags, etc.) to Google and you can add additional keywords manually (see screenshot above).

 This provides a context for the recognizer and allows the recognition of nonfamous names (e.g the podcast host) or out-of-vocabulary words.

-Amazon Transcribe offers accurate transcriptions in English, Spanish, French, Italian and Portuguese at low costs, including keywords, word confidence, timestamps, and punctuation.
+Amazon Transcribe offers accurate transcriptions in English, German, Spanish, French, Italian, Portuguese and Korean at low costs, including keywords, word confidence, timestamps, and punctuation.

 - The free tier offers 60 minutes of free usage a month for 12 months.
 After that, it is billed monthly at a rate of $0.0004 per second ($1.44/h).
 More information is available at Amazon Transcribe Pricing.